BIRSBiointegration/Hackathon/README.md

 ## Gastrulation scNMT-seq data
 Three omics and more on 826 matching single cells, see the [Data folder scNMT-seq](https://github.com/BIRSBiointegration/Hackathon/tree/master/scNMT-seq) that contains a README and guidelines (including a list of challenges to tackle, plus more if you wish to help out).

+## Cortex seq-FISH data
+Two omics with ~1600 single cells each and 113 matched genes, see the [Data folder seqFISH](https://github.com/BIRSBiointegration/Hackathon/tree/master/seqFISH) that contains a README and challenges to address.
+Links to additional data are included, if you want to explore further.

 # Communication
 All communication will be via Slack.
 Join our channel at birsbiointegration.slack.com at this [link](https://join.slack.com/t/birsbiointegration/shared_invite/enQtNzc4Njk4OTMwNDAzLTk2MTU2ZGQyMWE5ZTc1MmU3NDU2ZmFiNzRmMzcwYjZkN2JkYjcyNTU5NGJhNzhiNWQ4NjI3NmNjYmQxZWZkNGU) or contact aedin[@]jimmy.harvard.edu